ProfKelvin1/package-installation/tomcat/READme.md

 scp -r directoryname username@ipaddress:/home/ubuntu

-To configure Password Authentication vi /etc/ssh/sshd_config    and search for Password Authentication and change to `Yes` sudo systemctl restart sshd    #reestart the Service so that your changes will be active passwd ec2-user    #to set new password for ec2-user
+To configure Password Authentication sudo vi /etc/ssh/sshd_config    and search for Password Authentication and change to `Yes` sudo systemctl restart sshd    #reestart the Service so that your changes will be active sudo passwd ec2-user    #to set new password for ec2-user

 ```